Language

 Dilution Calculator

-Calculate dilution volumes and concentrations using the C₁V₁ = C₂V₂ formula.
-Supports simple and serial dilutions.
+Calculate dilution volumes and concentrations with the C₁V₁ = C₂V₂ formula.
+Solve for any variable and build serial dilution series.

 Understanding the C₁V₁ = C₂V₂ Formula